markshannon/micropython/docs/compass.rst

     Gives the compass heading, calculated from the above readings, as an integer in the range from 0 to 360, representing the angle in degrees, clockwise, with north as 0.
+    If the compass has not been calibrated, then this will call ``calibrate``.

 .. py:function:: get_field_strength()